-Date and Time: 1:30 p.m., Pacific Time, on Thursday, October 20, 2022 Place: Resources Connection, Inc. Office Building 17101 Armstrong Avenue, Irvine, California 92614 Items of Business: (1) To vote for the election of Anthony Cherbak, Neil Dimick, and Kate Duchene to our Board of Directors, each for a three-year term expiring at the annual meeting in 2025 and until their respective successors are duly elected and qualified; (2) To ratify the appointment of RSM US LLP as the Company's independent registered public accounting firm for fiscal 2023; (3) To approve the Amendment and Restatement of the Resources Connection, Inc. 2019 Employee Stock Purchase Plan; (4) To approve on an advisory basis Resources Connection, Inc.'s executive compensation; and (5) To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.
-Record Date: August 22, 2022 is the record date for determining stockholders entitled to notice of, and to vote at, the Annual Meeting.
-Proxy Voting: It is important that your shares be represented and voted at the Annual Meeting.
+It is important that your shares be represented and voted at the Annual Meeting.
 Please submit your proxy as soon as possible via the Internet, telephone or mail.
 Submitting your proxy by one of these methods will ensure your representation at our annual meeting regardless of whether you attend the meeting.
-Voting instructions are printed on your proxy card, Notice of Internet Availability or voting instruction form, as applicable. safety concerns relati issued by federal, sta advisable to hold our Annual Meeting in person.
-However, we are actively monitoring the public health and travel ng to the COVID-19 pandemic (the "Pandemic") and the advisories and mandates being ate and local governments and related agencies.
-In the event that it is not possible or Annual Meeting in person as currently planned, we may decide to hold the Annual Meeting et.
+Voting instructions are printed on your proxy card, Notice of Internet Availability or voting instruction form, as applicable.

+^{} We intend to hold the Annual Meeting in person.
+However, we are actively monitoring the public health and travel safety concerns relating to the COVID-19 pandemic (the "Pandemic") and the advisories and mandates being issued by federal, state and local governments and related agencies.
+In the event that it is not possible or advisable to hold our Annual Meeting in person as currently planned, we may decide to hold the Annual Meeting virtually via the Internet.
 In the event of any such change to a virtual-only format, we will publicly announce the decision as soon as practicable in advance of the Annual Meeting, which announcement will contain instructions on how to attend, participate in and vote at the virtual meeting, including the URL address through which a stockholder would be able to access the Annual Meeting and instructions on how to demonstrate ownership of our common stock as of the record date for the meeting.
 Please monitor our press releases, filings with the Securities and Exchange Commission and the "Investors" page of our website at https://ir.rgp.com for information on any change to the location of the Annual Meeting.